maxxkrakoa/toodledo2todoist/README.md

 Toodledo priorities go from -1 to 3.
 0 is "Low" and is the default value.
 3 is "Top".

 Todoist priorities go from 4 (which is the default) to 1 (which is the top priority).

+Todoist entries can be composed of multiple consecutive lines ending with a line with all empty entries.